Swimming Pools (Drank)

 "Swimming Pools (Drank)" is a song by American rapper Kendrick Lamar.
 It was released on July 31, 2012, as the lead single (second overall) from his major-label debut studio album Good Kid, M.A.A.D City (2012), by Top Dawg Entertainment (TDE), Aftermath and Interscope.
 The song was written by Lamar and Tyler "T-Minus" Williams, the latter of whom also produced the song.
 The song, mixed by Aftermath label boss Dr. Dre and Top Dawg's in-house engineer Derek "MixedByAli" Ali, propelled Lamar to mainstream popularity.
 The song peaked at number 17 on the US Billboard Hot 100, in its thirteenth week of charting, after gradually climbing up the chart.
 It debuted at number 100, and progressed from number 55 and 32 to its peak.
 "Swimming Pools (Drank)" also serves as Lamar's first entry on the UK Singles Chart, where it debuted at number 63.

 A music video was released to accompany the song in August 2012.
 It was featured in the 2013 game Saints Row IV, the 2014 re-release of the game Grand Theft Auto V, and on a 2013 episode of Grey's Anatomy.
 On January 26, 2013, Lamar performed the song along with the third single "Poetic Justice" on Saturday Night Live.
 The music video was nominated for Best Male Video and Best Hip-Hop Video at the 2013 MTV Video Music Awards.
 The song was later nominated for Best Rap Performance at the 56th Annual Grammy Awards.

-Background
+Composition

 The single is an introspective regarding Lamar's family and social life, alcoholism, and the peer pressure that accompanies it amongst his friends.
 In the first verse, he remembers his grandfather's drinking and resulting death, and the reasons that led Lamar himself to drinking.